Azure/ADX-in-a-Day-Lab1/README.md

 - [Microsoft Defender for Cloud](https://www.microsoft.com/en-us/security/business/cloud-security/microsoft-defender-cloud)
 - [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net)

 1. We can see our cluster and the database that we created.
-If you followd the steps above the database is named ``ADX in a day``.
+If you followd the steps above the database is named ``FreeTestDB``.

 2. To run KQL queries, you must select the **Query** button on the Free Cluster page. <br>